pmagdon/cloud_detection/docs/source/materials.rst

 Another characteristic of clouds is that they don´t stay at the same place and with the same shape for a long time.
-The reflectance of the pixel neighbourhood of the current image is compared with the reflectance of the same neighbourhood in one to ten images acquired before the current date.
+The reflectance of the pixel neighbourhood of the current image is compared with the reflectance of the same neighbourhood in one to ten images acquired before the current date (See `Neighbourhood correlation test`_).
 If the neighbourhood's reflectances are similar, i.e. if their correlation coefficient is high, can only be due to the absence of a cloud.
 The reason for using the pixel reflections from the last ten images as reference and not from the last ten cloud free pixels is to prevent that an error of commission remains through the images of the time series.
-This will be explained with more detail in the results part.
+This will be discussed with more detail in the sub-section :ref:`reference-pixels`.

 These two tests are run only on the pixels that are tagged as clouds by the first test using the blue band reflectance increase criterion.
 They either assure the positive result and the pixel stays flagged as a cloud or they reclassify the